Secrets

 Secrets in CI/CD

-# List secrets with JSON output
+# List vault secrets as JSON

-noorm --json secret
+noorm --json vault list

 Security Notes